Jan McLucas

-Jan Elizabeth McLucas (born 27 March 1958) is a former Australian politician.
+Jan Elizabeth McLucas (born 27 March 1958) is an Australian former politician.
 McLucas was an Australian Labor Party member of the Australian Senate representing Queensland from 1999 to 2016.
-McLucas was the Minister for Human Services in the Rudd Government till the 2013 Election.
+McLucas was the Minister for Human Services in the Rudd Government until the 2013 Australian federal election.

-Background and early career
+Early life and career

 McLucas was born in Atherton, Queensland, and received her primary schooling in Ravenshoe, in Far North Queensland; her secondary schooling at the private Clayfield College in Brisbane, and further education at the Townsville College of Advanced Education (now James Cook University).
 From 1979 until 1989, she worked as a primary school teacher in state schools in Queensland, and was active in the Queensland Teachers' Union.

 McLucas then worked as an electorate officer for Steve Bredhauer, her husband at the time and the state member for Cook, from 1991 until 1994, before being elected as a councillor for the City of Cairns, on which she served from 1995 to 1999.